3D Globe

 – publishing articles, lecturing, presentations

-2021 ‑ now: Freelance 3D developer – specialized in interactive visualizations of historical architecture
+2021 ‑ now: Freelance 3D developer – interactive visualizations of historical architecture, educational and mechanical engineering topics

 Contact & CV